 In the following figure the KPIs are shown together, the difference between the figures is in the scenarios i.e. the average arrivals of the smallest stream.
 In these figure, the queue is represented by a letter (a,b,c) and the KPIs by avgD and CV.
 AvgD meaning the average time spent in queue per job, and CV is the coefficient of variation (CV) of jobs per job type.
 On the x-axis the type of queueing discipline is shown and the number of the server is behind it (1,2,3).
 The utilisation of each server can be found in chapter 2.3.
 Table 2.
 Utilisation per server.

 These results show that RR and FCFS operate according to expectation in comparison to each other.
 RR has a lower CV for first two queues and a higher CV for the third queue.
 RR protects the smaller streams from the largest stream, which FCFS does not do.
-Thus, these results seems to be as expected and give no indication that the simulation is not working according to its design as described in chapter 3.
-Methodology.
+Thus, these results are as expected in accordance with theory and confirm the validity of the simulation design.

 Figure 7.
 KPIs arrival [1,8,16]